grid5000/restfully/README.md

 entered will have been written into `SESSION_FILE` (by default:
 `restfully-tape`).

+Note: depending on your Readline installation, you might see the following
+message: "Bond has detected EditLine and may not work with it.
+See the README's Limitations section".
+You can safely ignore it.

 ### Replay

 Restfully can replay a sequence of ruby expressions.
 Just pass the FILE (local